Louis Marx: Biography

 By 1951, the Marx company had 12 factories worldwide.
 For much of the 1950s, it was the largest toy manufacturer in the world, with much of the success coming from Sears, Roebuck & Co. catalog sales and the many themed playsets available.
 As World War II drew to a close, Marx had toured Europe and acted as a consultant on how toy manufacturing could aid reconstruction efforts.
 Marx used the contacts he made in this manner to forge partnerships and open factories in Europe and Japan.
 Marx was featured on the cover of Time magazine on December 12, 1955, with his portrait eclipsing an image of Santa Claus, while examples of his toys swirl in the background.

-Marx married his first wife Irene Saltzman, nicknamed René, on December 31, 1927 in Manhattan, New York.
-Rene died in April 1944 of breast cancer at age 37.
-Marx became very depressed at this time and suggested he might quit the business to take care of his four children.
-On March 30, 1947, Marx married Idella Ruth Blackadder, Louis' chief jewelry designer for his Charmore line and nearly 28 years his junior.

-Marx's daughter, Patricia, was born in 1938.
-She went on to become an activist author, and the second wife of Daniel Ellsberg, assisting him in the release of the Pentagon Papers in 1971.
-Louis Marx, a strident anti-Communist and supporter of Richard Nixon, regarded Ellsberg as a traitor afterwards.
-His eldest child, Barbara Marx Hubbard (1929–2019), was a New Age futurist who was involved in helping humans make an evolutionary shift to a higher consciousness.
-Barbara's daughter, Alexandra Morton, is a notable marine biologist.